jordandalley/dispatchwrapparr/README.md

 Simply upload your m3u8 file into Dispatcharr, select a Dispatchwrapparr stream profile, and it'll do the rest.

-### ▶️ Using the 'stream' URL fragment for mannual stream variant/quality selection
+### ▶️ Using the 'stream' URL fragment for manual stream variant/quality selection

 The `#stream` fragment allows you to manually select a stream variant.
 Sometimes there may be occasions where you may want to manually select various stream variants depending on your preferences.